fsspec/jupyter-fsspec/docs/index.md

     type: "file"
   - name: "Averager project"
     path: "file:///Users/finnmertens/averager"
+    additional_options:
+      anon: false
+      key: "my-access-key"
+      secret: "my-secret-key"
 ```

 The config file has a list of sources, where each item needs a name and a path.
 The name
 is a unique identifier, so don't use duplicate names.

-You can also optionally specify a type
+You can also optionally specify a type (which is the type of filesystem `fsspec` should
-(which is the type of `fsspec` filesystem should construct).
-If you prefer you can omit the
+construct).
+If you prefer you can omit the `type` argument and include the protocol in the
-`type` argument and include the protocol in the path instead (like in the second entry).
+path instead (like in the second entry).

-Basic navigation works as you'd expect: Click to expand/collapse folders, and right click for
-context options (such as copying the path of the current file to the clipboard).
+Last, you can pass additional arguments to the `fsspec` filesystem contructor by using the
+`additional_options` key.
+You can check the `fsspec` docs for the available options that
+each filesystem implementation offers.

 ## The `helper` module